Which vaccinations and therapies are required for cats over three months old?

 Prepare for the Florida Veterinary License Exam.
 Enhance your skills with detailed practice questions, answers, and explanation flashcards.
 Ace your licensing exam!

-Rabies vaccination is also a requirement and is critical not just for the health of the individual cat but for public health as well, as rabies is a zoonotic disease that can be transmitted to humans.
-It's mandated under law in many areas, including Florida.
+Feline Viral Rhinotracheitis and Calici Virus are both part of the core vaccination schedule, as they protect against highly contagious and potentially severe respiratory infections.
+Rabies is also a crucial vaccine, not only for the health of the cat but also for public health reasons, as it is a zoonotic disease that can be transmitted to humans.

 Subscribe